 He [the conductor] uses a baton rather than a whip because musicians (peripheral oscillators) are independent interpreters in their own right and must be coaxed, not driven.
-The aesthetic quality of the performance (fitness) depends heavily on how successfully the flow of information (coupling) regulates synchrony among the performers (p.
-119).
+The aesthetic quality of the performance (fitness) depends heavily on how successfully the flow of information (coupling) regulates synchrony among the performers (Davidson et al. 2004, 119).